bohdanhulobov/homework_62/README.md

-# Node.js Express Server with EJS, JWT and Cookie Management
+# Node.js Express Server with EJS, Passport Authentication and Session Management

 ## Project Description

 This is a modern web server built with Node.js and Express.js that demonstrates complete functionality for working with:

 - EJS templating engine
-- JWT (JSON Web Tokens) authentication
+- Passport.js authentication with Local Strategy
-- Cookie management for storing user preferences
+- Express session management for persistent authentication
+- Cookie-based session storage with httpOnly and secure flags
 - Static files and favicon
 - Dark and light theme support
+- Protected routes with middleware-based access control

 ## Installation and Setup